 - Each One Teach One – Our students get the opportunity to give back to the less privileged members of the Newlands community by educating our junior staff.
 Students become teachers and help the junior staff with language competency and complete their basic matriculation degrees.

-- BNL Magnates – Our resident entrepreneurial club offers our students the ability to apply the concepts of business in real life by developing a business plan and setting up their own small enterprise within the school.
+- Newlands Magnates – Our resident entrepreneurial club offers our students the ability to apply the concepts of business in real life by developing a business plan and setting up their own small enterprise within the school.

 - Clubs Internship – Our clubs internship programme is designed to encourage our students to learn office work, peer management and generate more student involvement in the running of the clubs programme.